-These visual receptors are listed in tables within the LVIA Chapter under the sections identified above along with theoretical visibility at those locations indicated by the ZTV maps.
+These visual receptors are listed in tables within Section 14.5 of Chapter 14 under the sections identified above along with theoretical visibility at those locations indicated by the ZTV maps.
 After all key visual receptors are identified, a Visual Receptor Preliminary Assessment is carried out to eliminate the visual receptors for the following reasons:

-- No or very limited theoretical visibility indicated on the ZTV map for the visual receptor. - > Designated views and scenic routes as well as OSi Viewing Points that are not directed towards the Proposed Development. - Visual receptors visited on site, where views towards the turbines were either entirely screened or substantially screened and distance from the Proposed Development site would mitigate any visual effects.
+No or very limited theoretical visibility indicated on the ZTV map for the visual receptor.

+- > Designated views and scenic routes as well as OSi Viewing Points that are not directed towards the Proposed Development. - > Visual receptors visited on site, where views towards the turbines were either entirely screened or substantially screened and distance from the Proposed Development site would mitigate any visual effects.

-Establishing visibility on the ground was assisted by the TrueViewVisuals software, which is an iPadbased tool to help visualisation of a project live on the ground before it is built.
+Establishing visibility on the ground was assisted by the TrueViewVisuals software, which is an iPadbased Augmented Reality tool to help real-time visualisation of a project live on the ground before it is built.